MARTIMM/HikingCompanion/README.md

 # To do

 # Bugs
-* Can't get the scrollbar right on the pages
-* Color of text in combobox stays black
 * Keyboard of android tablet in uppercase and switches back on each letter.
 Also numbers are not available.

 ## Changes